Wandalen/wTools/module/core/cli_fmt/docs/api/002_help_api.md

 `render()` is infallible — it performs no I/O beyond a single TTY probe and cannot return an error or panic.

+All items are re-exported through `cli_fmt::prelude::*`, the crate's recommended import path.

 ### Types

 **`CliHelpStyle`** — visual and layout parameters for rendering.
 All fields are public.